phoenixvc/cognitive-mesh/docs/prds/04-value-impact/value-generation/mesh-widget.md

 Imagine Sofia, an HR manager at a fast-moving technology firm, struggling to identify under-the-radar talent and looming employability risks.
 Her organization runs periodic engagement surveys, but the results come back late and lack actionable depth.
 With the Value Generation Mesh Widget suite, Sofia logs into her dashboard and—without hunting through reports—receives instant, clearly visualized diagnostics of which teams excel, where hidden value lies untapped, and which departments might be drifting into organizational blindness.

-For employees like Alex, the experience is just as empowering: he checks his personal “$200 Value Test,” discovers how his creativity is currently perceived, and receives a nudge about learning opportunities.
-When prompted for employability diagnostics, he sees a clear consent modal and can opt in (or out), knowing that his data won’t move without his approval.
+For employees like Alex, the experience is just as empowering: he checks his personal "$200 Value Test," discovers how his creativity is currently perceived, and receives a nudge about learning opportunities.
+When prompted for employability diagnostics, he sees a clear consent modal and can opt in (or out), knowing that his data won't move without his approval.

 Meanwhile, Tracy in Compliance reviews the robust logs: every diagnostic, consent, or employment-sensitive call is archived, all with retrievable correlation IDs and accessible notifications if errors, exceptions, or a11y issues ever arise.
 With consistent overlays and zero guesswork, the mesh widget suite transforms value detection from a tedious compliance box into a strategic, user-centric superpower.